sammyutere/Auto-Discovery-Auto-Deployment/README.md

 For sonarqube setup url, jenkins url/sonarqube-webhook This is really important - This change, adding /sonarqube-webhook made it pass quality gate.

-DP - check latest version

 In the pet-set19 branch in line 14 of the docker file, ensure you enter your own NewRelic license key

-I used https.nexus.linuxclaud.com line 52 and
-For nexus-repo on jenkins credentials I used nexus.linuxclaud.com

-Add credentials ID and Description nexus-creds, username - admin, password - admin123

-Add this credential
-kind is username and password
-username - admin password - admin123

 **Then choose https for nexus-repository during setup and put the number 443**